 Lycee Charles de Gaulle

-The Lycée is the original French school in London.
+The Lycée was the original French English bi-lingual school in London.
 It is also the largest French school in the UK and has 3,000 pupils in the primary and secondary school.
 In the secondary school, children have the distinct advantage of selecting between the French and the British section to study for GCSEs and A-Levels.
 The British section ranks highly in the country for GCSE and A-Level results.
 The Lycée is a very academic school and one could argue that it is more focused on academic study and, in comparison to British schools, spends less time on music, art and sport.
 A certain number of places are reserved for French nationals and competition for the other places is high.
 Due to the Lycee being heavily over-subscribed for many years, several other French secondary schools have recently opened in London.

 Collège Français Bilingue de Londres (CFBL)